keystroke3/FileSurf/README.md

 ```

 ## Support
-If you are happy with Filesurf and would like to support the project, here are some things you can do:
+If you are happy with census and would like to support the project, here are some things you can do:

 1. Tell people about the project.
 This will get more eyes on it and help it grow.
 2. Contribute.
 I am open to people's contributions, be it bug fixes, new features, translations, etc.